meli20002/Predictive-Vehicle-Maintenance-Analyst/README.md

 ## Results
--Visualizations of data distribution and feature relationships
+-Visualizations of data distribution and feature relationships.

-- a more Improved model performance after balancing classes with SMOTE -Insights into important features for predicting machine failure
+- a more Improved model performance after balancing classes with SMOTE.
+-
+-Insights into important features for predicting machine failure.